 The limit of the wage replacement benefits is usually two-thirds of your regular weekly wage before you were injured, but it cannot be more than Florida’s statewide average weekly wage paid by employers as determined by the Florida Department of Economic Opportunity.

-Types Of Opa-Locka Workers’ Compensation Benefits
+Types of Workers’ Compensation Benefits in Opa-Locka

 There are two parts to workers’ compensation benefits.
 One part is the medical benefit.
 This covers your authorized doctor’s visits, lab tests, hospital stays, physical therapy, medical prostheses, and prescriptions.
 It can also cover your travel expenses to and from your medical appointments for your work-related injuries.